Cryptography with International Character Sets

 - U+1D160 - musical symbol eighth note

 The ASCII character set is the set of 128 characters from U+0000 to U+007F.
-See C0 Controls and Basic Latin Range: 0000-007F.
+See C0 Controls and Basic Latin Range: 0000-007F and [ASCII].
 It is a subset of Unicode.
 Each character can be encoded with just 7 bits.
 It includes the usual letters you find on a standard US keyboard, A-Z and a-z, digits 0-9 and the punctuation characters like !@#$%*, plus some control codes like "Carriage Return" and "Tab" which hark back to the days of manual typewriters and teletypes.
-It is a single-byte character set (SBCS) and the characters encode to the same "value" as the code point.
+ASCII is a single-byte character set (SBCS) and the characters encode to the same "value" as the code point.
 So U+0041 latin upper case letter a encodes to the single byte with value 0x41 and U+007D right curly bracket encodes to the single byte with value 0x7D.
 Easy, eh?

 The ANSI character set is an old and incorrect Microsoft term for all Windows code pages.
 It is a single-byte character set where the first 128 characters are (usually) the same as ASCII and the next 128 from 0x80 to 0xFF are used for many other characters including accented characters, various symbols, and those characters you can use to draw boxes on the console.
-The actual character in the upper range depends on the active code page in the PC.
+The actual character in the upper range depends on the active code page on your computer.
 Code pages are a pain to use but the underlying byte values do not change if you change the code page, it just displays differently.
 In MSVC, if you are in "ANSI" mode it means all characters you are using can be encoded in a single byte.